protontypes/open-sustainable-technology/README.md

 - [SynopticPy](https://github.com/blaylockbk/SynopticPy) - Gives you access to real-time and historical surface-based weather and environmental observations for thousands of stations.
 - [NASA CMR STAC](https://github.com/nasa/cmr-stac) - NASA's Common Metadata Repository is a metadata catalog of NASA Earth Science data.
 - [satlas](https://github.com/allenai/satlas) - Aims to provide open AI-generated geospatial data that is highly accurate, available globally, and updated on a frequent (monthly) basis.
-- [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.
 - [env_canada](https://github.com/michaeldavie/env_canada) - Provides access to various data sources published by Environment and Climate Change Canada.
 - [DataONE](https://github.com/DataONEorg/d1_python) - A community driven project providing access to data across multiple member repositories, supporting enhanced search and discovery of Earth and environmental data.
 - [rdataone](https://github.com/DataONEorg/rdataone) - R package for reading and writing data at DataONE data repositories.

+### Environmental Satellites
+- [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.
+- [sentinelhub-py](https://github.com/sentinel-hub/sentinelhub-py) - Download and process satellite imagery in Python using Sentinel Hub services.
+- [sentinelsat](https://github.com/sentinelsat/sentinelsat) - Makes searching, downloading and retrieving the metadata of Sentinel satellite images from the Copernicus Open Access Hub easy.
+- [MODIS](https://github.com/MatMatt/MODIS) - Provides automated access to the global online data archives LP DAAC, LAADS and NSIDC as well as processing capabilities such as file conversion, mosaicking, subsetting and time series.
+- [MODIStsp](https://github.com/ropensci/MODIStsp) - An R package for automatic download and preprocessing of MODIS Land Products Time-Series.
+- [MODISTools](https://github.com/bluegreen-labs/MODISTools) - Interface to the MODIS Land Products Subsets Web Services.
 - [pyModis](https://github.com/lucadelu/pyModis) - A Python library to download and process MODIS data from NASA server.
+- [Satip](https://github.com/openclimatefix/Satip) - A library for satellite image processing providing all of the functionality necessary for retrieving, and storing EUMETSAT data.
+- [openEO](https://github.com/Open-EO/openeo-python-client) - Provides intuitive programming libraries to process a wide variety of earth observation datasets.

 ### Taxonomy and Ontology